lightly-io/the-lightly-method/README.md

 In the beginning, I was very focused on which methods they should be using.
 As mindfulness and meditation had proven effective for me, I wanted everyone else to start practicing as well.

 But the more I learned, the less attached I became to the methods.
-Now, it seems more important to understand what is the greatest obstacle for that particular individual and team rather first.
+Now, it seems more important to understand what is the greatest obstacle for that particular individual and team before suggesting solutions.

 I've been developing this method over the last year and I iterate it on a monthly basis.